molpopgen/pylibseq/README.rst

 Changelog (rough)
 ==============================

 * 0.1.9: Made memory management more robust: more unique_ptr instead of raw pointers.
 Cleanup __dealloc__ functions in extension types.
 Package now sets __version__.
 Class names are now "Pythonic" (and identical to the corresponding type names from libsequence) due to aliasing the C++ names from libsequence.
 Change from distutils to setuptools.
 Documentation fixes.
 Expose haplotype diversity and number of haplotype statistics.
+First (very alpha) release of pymsstats.
 * 0.1.8: made sure C++ objects/fxns are declared "nogil".
 Raw pointers replaced with C++'s unique_ptr.
 * 0.1.7: improvements to build system.
 Add option to build from GitHub.
 * 0.1.6: update to libsequence 1.8.9.
 Add --use-cython option to setup.py